aming27/flask_app/README.md

 We have two containers:

-  1.) nginx
+Markuo: * 1.) nginx
-  2.) flask
+  	* 2.) flask

-I assume that you have docker compose installed, if not going throught the instructions here.
+I assume that you have docker compose installed.

 For creating the flask container I've created an easy Dockerfile from.